 What does the coolproducts campaign want?

-- A straightforward implementation of humidity sensors to stop the programme when clothes are dry will avoid waste energy.
+A mandatory implementation of moisture sensors in all models, to ensure the programmes stop when clothes are dry enough;

 Provisions to green the refrigerants used in heat-pump driers and make sure they are properly handled at end of life;